kiaram2249/sep11-freedom-project/tool/learning-log.md

 if(pmouseX < mouseX) player.scale.x = 1; //will make the player face to the right
 ```

+* With that code I'm able to make the player face left or right.
+But the part that I am more proud of is making the player move in motions.
+The animation was really wonderful because it made the player look like that it was walking.
+Something that I want to fix or improve is when the user stops playing around with the player, the player will stop moving.
+I say this because even when I'm not moving the player with the mouse, the player is still going in motion in the starting position.
+   * I don't want the player to be in motion when it's not being used around by the user.
+So, for next tinkering I will find a way for that issue that I want to fix.
+However, maybe I need to create another motion where it can look like the player is not moving.
+Or

 ```JS
 let player;
 let farmerPlayerAni;